SMosegaard/cds-vis/assignments/assignment-1/README.md

 - 1 README.md file
 - 3 folders
     - in: contains data to be processed
-    - src: consists of the Python code to be executed
+    - src: consists of the Python script to be executed
     - out: stores the saved results, i.e., the dataframe in a .csv format and the visualization as .png.

 ## Reproducibility